pkgw/conda-recipes/dev.md

 and Conda infrastructure required to run the `conda build` command.

-I’ve uploaded the builder image to the [Docker Hub] as `pkgw/conda-py2-builder`, so you ought to be able to build your own Conda packages without having to go through this step — assuming my development environment contains everything needed to build whatever package you want to build.
+I’ve uploaded the builder image to the [Docker Hub] as `pkgw/conda-py2-builder`, so you ought to be able to **skip this step** — assuming my development environment contains everything needed to build whatever package you want to build.

 [Docker Hub]: https://hub.docker.com/